> Danny Spooner > Songs > The Loss of (Bob) Mahoney

-Louis Killen sang Lord Franklin in 2003 on the anthology Song Links: A Celebration of English Traditional Songs and Their Australian Variants.
+Louis Killen sang Lord Franklin in 2003 on the Fellside anthology celebrating English traditional songs and their Australian variants, Song Links.
 Danny Spooner sang the corresponding Australian variant The Loss of Bob Mahoney.
-He also sang The Loss of Mahoney on his 2006 CD of songs of the whaling industry, The Great Leviathan where he noted:
+Spooner also sang The Loss of Mahoney on his 2006 CD of songs of the whaling industry, The Great Leviathan, where he noted:

 Another Tasmanian song collected from Jack Davies by Lloyd Robson and Norm O'Connor.
 Mr Davies, the last hand harpoon whaler alive in Tasmania was a resident at the St John's Park Hospital, Newtown, Tasmania, when the song was recorded.
 The tune is an adaption of the one used for Lord Franklin.
 (Sir John Franklin, who lost his life searching for the North West Passage, was Governor of Tasmania prior to his ill fated voyage.)

 Danny Spooner sings The Loss of Bob Mahoney

 Far outward bound one night on the deep

 I dreamed a dream which I thought was true

 Concerning Mahoney and his boats crew.

 Off yon green Island, out far from here,

 Where we lost Mahoney and his boat’s gear.